coderholic/pyradio/docs/index.md

 1. using the `-lt` (`--log-titles`) command line option, or
 2. by pressing "**W**" while in the **Main**, the **Playlist** or the **Register** mode.

-The titles are written in a file called *pyradio-titles.log* which is saved at **PyRadio** configuration directory.
+The titles are written in a file called *pyradio-titles.log* which is located in the **Recordings Directory**.

 Log file sample: